 Learn About Being a Sports Information Director

-Sports information directors document and publicize the accomplishments of athletes and teams for the school or league they represent.
+Sports information directors (SIDs) document and publicize the accomplishments of athletes and teams for the school or league they represent.
 SIDs typically work as a liaison between the school or league and the local or national media.

 Like many sports careers, there are few “typical days” for SIDs, who may spend a morning editing a future media guide, an afternoon welcoming media for a team day, and an evening tracking statistics in the press box during a game.